cedar-team/snapshot-queries/README.md

 # snapshot-queries

-Snapshot SQL executed via Django and SqlAlchemy ORM queries
+Capture all SQL statements executed via Django and SqlAlchemy ORM queries

 Use cases